ze-mo/Currency-Converter/README.md

 ![274684570_673886677400175_4655635201722705675_n](https://user-images.githubusercontent.com/90049004/156538736-0072b119-0822-4400-bcc2-8748e8189be6.png)

 The app uses a free web dyno.
-Therefore, if the dyno doesn't receive no web traffic in a 30-minute period, it will sleep.
+Therefore, if the dyno doesn't receive any web traffic in a 30-minute period, it will sleep.
 In order to avoid this, the website is pinged every 15 minutes.

 ![274204619_930172414342331_8691057965165666922_n](https://user-images.githubusercontent.com/90049004/156539231-9436bd96-259d-4e80-86c0-d87e220ab79e.png)